rchiplock/fantasy-optimizer/README.md

 ✔ Advanced Vegas logic for projected game flow (boost favorite RB / underdog pass catchers in blowouts, downgrade DST in shootouts)
 - **Spread Trigger (pts)**: When does game script start to matter?
 Set the point spread size (favorite vs underdog) where adjustments kick in. **Example**: At 7 pts, favored RBs gain an edge; underdog WR/TEs see more volume

+- **Over/Under Trigger**: Games above this Over/Under threshold are considered shootouts and would boost WR/TE while slightly downgrading a DST. **Example**: At 47, WR/TE get a bump in high-scoring games; DST would get a small reduction

 - **Vegas Impact Intensity (%)**: How much weight do Vegas odds add to player projections?
 0% = ignore Vegas, 20% = strong game-script adjustments for spreads/totals

 ✔ Lineup constraints: